mhayk/mhayk/README.md

 Enthusiast of the best web & mobile development technologies.

-A fullstack developer that has seen the bare metal coding Linux kernel drivers in C and multi-plataform desktop apps in C++/Qt5.
+A fullstack developer that has seen the bare metal coding Linux kernel drivers in C and multi-plataform desktop apps in C++/Qt[4,5 and 6].
 Check below my GitHub freebies.

 <!--
 **mhayk/mhayk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.